Skip to main content

 If the repository that you select is not empty, Rill will prompt you to overwrite the contents of the repository with your project file contents.
 You will see a commit in your repository as "Auto committed by Rill".

-Modifying Github Repository
+Modifying GitHub Repository

 In some cases, you will need to change the repsitory that your project is synced to.
 You can do this by selecting the dropdown and disconnecting your Rill project.
 This action has no effect on your current deployment and will not require a source reingest.